 This factsheet outlines employees' basic rights and protections.
 It considers the culture of long-hours working in the UK in some workplaces and highlights key findings of studies into working time.
 It also outlines the leave which employers must provide if their employees are carrying out public duties, engaged in court service, trade union duties and activities, military training and service, parental leave, as well as time off for personal and domestic reasons.

 The CIPD believes that employers should protect their employees from overwork.
 If employees are working consistently long hours and this is having a negative impact on their performance or well-being, employers should take steps to establish why it’s happening and consider what might be done to address the issue.

-The Working Time Directive aims to protect workers from excessively long working hours.
-Since it was applied to UK workplaces in 1998, the hope is that it’s encouraged positive changes in the attitudes and behaviour of employers and employees.
+The Working Time Directive aimed to protect workers’ health and safety.
+Since it was applied to UK workplaces in 1998, the hope is that it’s encouraged positive changes in the attitudes and behaviour of employers and employees to long working hours.

 We believe that the best way to tackle a long-hours culture is to offer more flexible working patterns, and for managers to lead by example, for example by not working very long hours themselves and by not encouraging email contact out-of-hours.
 If there’s a culture of long-hours working, employers may need to carry out a review or audit to determine why people feel the need to work long hours – for example, are there issues concerning workload or management that need to be addressed, and/or are there opportunities for smarter ways of working?

 According to the Office for National Statistics, full-time workers in the UK average around 39.1 paid hours per week.
 In our Absence management 2016 survey report, in partnership with Simplyhealth, over half of employers said that long working hours were the norm in their organisation.
 It also found that a long-hours culture is strongly associated with an increase in stress-related absence.
 Larger organisations in the private and non-profit sectors are more likely to report that long working hours are the norm.